Add External Content and Widgets With Embedded Code to Square Online

-Note: This article describes how to embed code that will display on your website’s pages (e.g. an event calendar or reservation widget) as opposed to other types of code that are not intended to be visible, and need to be inserted into the header of your website (e.g. Google Analytics or Facebook Pixel).
+Note: This article describes how to embed code that will display on your website’s pages (e.g. an event calendar or reservation widget) as opposed to other types of code that are not intended to be visible and need to be inserted into the header of your website (e.g. Google Analytics or Meta Pixel).
 Learn more about adding code to your website header for details on how to use header code.

-Add Embeddable Code
+Obtain Embeddable Code

-To add embeddable code to your website, please follow the general guidelines below:
+To add embeddable code to your website:

 If you’re looking for some inspiration, here are some suggestions on how to use the embed code section:

 Show customers your calendar of events with an embedded add a Google calendar.

 If you need your customers to make reservations in advance, give them even more options by adding a reservation widget from OpenTable.